jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 in acts of), Mother Nature
 and random chance.
 Typically,
-no trust or privilege is implied for external entities.Internal: Internal threats are those originating from within the organization.
+no trust or privilege is implied for external entities.
+Internal: Internal threats are those originating from within the organization.
 This encompasses company full\-time employees, independent contractors, interns and other staff.
-Insiders are trusted and privileged (some more than others).Partner: Partners include any third party sharing a business relationship with the organization.
+Insiders are trusted and privileged (some more than others).
+Partner: Partners include any
+third party sharing a business relationship with the organization.
 This includes suppliers, vendors,